anapenedos/PhosQuest/documentation/database.md

 the latter's file size restrictions.

 ### Application Programming Interface (API)
 API functionality was dependent on the pandas module to allow handling of large datasets.
 The python urllib library was used for opening, reading and parsing of URLs.
-For our DB, we used data from UniProt and PubChem websites, which allow for searching with multiple accession numbers and output data in a data frame-compatible format for population of the DB.
+For our DB, we used data from UniProt and PubChem websites, which allow for searching with multiple accession numbers and output data in a dataframe-compatible format for population of the DB.

 To complete population of the DB, we utilised the following two website APIs: